 In some cases, we may choose to buy or sell assets.
 In these business transfers, customer information is typically one of the business assets that are transferred.
 Moreover, if all or substantially all of our business assets were acquired, or in the unlikely event that we go out of business or enter into bankruptcy, customer information would be one of the assets that is transferred or acquired by a third party.

 We share your personal data between our UK entity, our Ramallah entity and our US parent in order to provide the software service and for administrative reasons.
-The sharing of your personal data is protected by the use of Standard Contractual Clauses (EU Model Contracts) and the EU-US Privacy Shield programme.
+The sharing of your personal data is protected by the use of Standard Contractual Clauses (EU Model Contracts).

 Harri does not use any automated decision making.
 However, an employer might use automated decision-making in their recruitment questions.
 Please read their Fair Processing Notice for more information on their recruitment process.